Regular Expression: Word Boundaries

 • Between two characters in a string if one is a word character and the other is not.

-Simply put, the word boundary \b allows you to carry the match the whole word using a regular expression in the following form:
+Simply put, the word boundary \b allows you to match the whole word using a regular expression in the following form:

 \bword\bCode language: JavaScript (javascript)